-Do no significant harm analysis was completed by the index provider of the Master Fund Index as part of the index construction.
+Do no significant harm analysis is completed by the Index Provider as part of the Index construction.

-The Master Fund Index was re-balanced periodically and was constructed from the Parent Index by excluding securities of companies with exposure (as defined by the index provider in the Master Fund Index methodology) to any of the following characteristics (each characteristic applied thresholds, as defined by the index provider and set out in the Master Fund Index methodology):
+The Index is re-balanced periodically and is constructed from the Parent Index by excluding securities of companies with exposure (as defined by the Index Provider in the Index methodology) to any of the following characteristics (each characteristic will apply thresholds, as defined by the Index Provider and set out in the Index methodology and which may be amended from time to time):

 - controversial weapons;

 - conventional weapons/civilian firearms;

 - nuclear weapons;

 - adult entertainment;

 - genetically modified organisms;

 - alcohol;

 - gambling;

 - nuclear power;

 - fossil fuel reserves ownership;

-- fossil fuel extraction:
+- fossil fuel extraction;

 - thermal coal power; and

 - tobacco.